nuxt/website-v2/content/en/guides/deployment/deployment-qovery.md

 ## Continuous deploys

-Now that Qovery is connected to your repo, it will **automatically build and publish your site** any time you push to GitHub.
+Now that Qovery is connected to your repo, it will **automatically build and publish your site** any time you push to git.

 ## Custom domains